acbsp/bonafide.guru/en/contents.rst

 **10.** ― **Tamala-Krishna**\ *\ *\ **Goswami**

-Was Srila Prabhupada’s secretary.
+Was |SP|’s secretary.
 Recently wanted to make some important statement.
 He died in terrible car accident.
 There is a suspicion that this was a pre planed murder.